 17. Accordingly, the findings and sentence must be set aside.
-If you would like to discuss this matter further, I can be reached at Thank you very much for your consideration in this most important matter.
+If you would like to discuss this matter further, I can be reached at the control of the contr

 Respectfully Submitted,

 //signed//

 DAVID J. R. FRAKT, Major, USAFR Detailed Defense Counsel Office of the Chief Defense Counsel Office of Military Commissions